Student Finance

 • Receiving Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in their own right as well as Employment and Support Allowance (ESA) or Universal Credit in their own right.

-The Discretionary Bursary for the academic year 2022/2023 is available for students whose annual household income does not exceed £35,000.
-The amount of bursary awarded will be confirmed following an application and is dependent upon funding allocations from the ESFA and the number of applications received.
-The college will aim to distribute the funds fairly with regard to the financial needs of the individual student.
+Students can apply for a Discretionary Bursary if the annual household income does not exceed £35,000.
+The amount of bursary awarded will be confirmed following your application and is dependent upon funding allocations and the number of applications received.
+The amount awarded will depend on both the household income and educational need.

 Students are eligible for Free College Meals if they or their parents are in receipt of one of the following benefits: